 London Cabaret Club: Victoria House, Bloomsbury Square, WC1B 4DA

 Lamb’s Conduit Street: If you want to browse independent boutiques and men’s fashion stores, you’ll love this picturesque road.
 You can eat on the street and watch the world go by with delightful delicatessen-style eateries like La Fromagerie, the artisan cheesemonger.
 Buy groceries from The People’s Supermarket, which sells food from local suppliers to keep the prices down.
 Pop into the Pentreath and Hall interiors shop on Rugby Street, which is very close.

 La Fromagerie: 52 Lamb’s Conduit Street, WC1N 3LL

 The School of Life and Marchmont Street: Visit the School of Life shop where you can buy gifts to improve your lifestyle.
 Enrol on one of the courses which will help you realise your dreams and feel more confident.
-Marchmont Street has some adorable eateries and health food shops so are worth exploring.
+Marchmont Street has some adorable eateries and health food shops, so they are worth exploring.

 School of Life: 70 Marchmont Street, WC1N 1AB

 Pollock’s Toy Museum: What a magical place this is to visit.
 You can marvel at the Victorian toy collection, which comprises dolls, teddies, dollhouses and puppets.

 Pollock’s Toy Museum: 1 Scala Street, W1T 2HL